DreamGlyphStudios/ConScribe-Releases/README.md

 ### Mobile Companion (Android)

-Download the latest APK from the [Releases](https://github.com/DreamGlyphStudios/ConScribe-Releases/releases) page and install it on your Android device.
+Download the latest APK from the Google Play store and install it on your Android device.

 > **Note:** iOS support is coming soon.